Biden campaign goes on the offensive on immigration, decrying "scary" Trump plans

 "Donald Trump is offering us a vision of what America would be under his second term in the White House in 2025," María Carolina Casado, the Biden campaign's Hispanic media director, told CBS News in an interview.
 "This is not about restoring our immigration system — that he basically destroyed — or border security.
 This is about hurting our Latino community, hurting our families and family separation."

-The radical shift in U.S. immigration policy proposed by Trump, Carolina Casado added, is "scary."
+The radical shift in U.S. immigration policy proposed by Trump, Casado added, is "scary."

 Earlier this week, the Biden campaign called Trump's promise to deny birthright citizenship to the children of unauthorized immigrants an attempt to use "children as political pawns" and "an affront" to the U.S. Constitution, which most legal scholars believe guarantees citizenship to those born on U.S. soil.
 Biden's camp has also branded Trump's immigration plans as "racist" and "cruel."